MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

             , col("df1.UnitPrice") \
             , col("df1.Tax") \
         ).orderBy(col("df1.OrderDate"), col("df2.CustomerID"), col("df3.ItemID"))

+    # Display the first 10 rows of the dataframe to preview your data

+    display(dffactSales_gold.head(10))
     ```

-3. Now you'll ensure that sales data remains up-to-date by running the following code in a **new code block**:
+17. Now you'll ensure that sales data remains up-to-date by running the following code in a **new code block**:

     ```python
     from delta.tables import *